CalvinNg502/HeirDecider/README.md

 - v 1.1.2: Updated for version 3.8.4.
 - v 1.1.3: Updated for version 3.9
 - v 1.2: Updated for version 3.12.*.
 This is the first version since the leader rework to scientist, officials, and commanders.
+- v 1.2.1: Fixed an error in the localisation.